kilswith/requirement-analysis/Readme.md

+# Requirement Analysis in Software development
+A documentation of what requirement anaysis is and .how it is done

 # What is Requirement Analysis?
 Requirement Analysis focuses on crafting a comprehensive foundation for software development by documenting, analyzing, and structuring requirements.